Advanced Git Workflows: How Teams Maintain Clean & Stable Codebases

 - Keep branches short-lived to minimize merge conflicts and drift.

-- Protect important branches with required reviews, status checks, and branch protections.
+- Protect important branches with required reviews, status checks, and branch protections aligned with RBAC controls.

 - Delete merged branches to keep the repository clean.

-Consistent use of these practices ensures teams maintain *clarity, stability, and velocity* as project complexity grows.
+Consistent use of these practices ensures teams maintain clarity, stability, and velocity as project complexity grows β especially in distributed systems such as event-driven architectures.

 Integrating Git Workflows with CI/CD